DigitalDenCloud/digitaldencloud.github.io/_posts/2026-04-13-vertex-ai-search-vs-rag-engine.md

 Vertex AI Search worked, but I had no visibility into how it worked.
 I could not see how it chunked my pages, which embedding model it used, or how it ranked the results.
 When I published new posts, I had no way to trigger an immediate re-crawl from the console UI.
 Automatic refresh was enabled, but Google does not tell you the crawl frequency.
 It could be daily, weekly, or longer.

-Two new posts I published did appear in the data store roughly 12 hours later, bringing the count from 32 to 34.
+Two new posts I published did appear in the data store roughly 12 hours later.
 The timing was unpredictable.

 ---